-I purchase my hair and skin care products from both of the above companies, along with many of the yummy extras they offer!
-They use little to zero plastic in their packaging.
+I purchase my hair and skin care products from both of the above companies, and they use little to zero plastic in their packaging.

 Just so you know that I'm not perfect, here's a post on how our family kind of messed up on the whole reducing plastic thing.
-I seldom leave my wood, so I was caught unprepared during a family outing.
+I seldom leave my wood, so I was caught unprepared planning a family day trip.

 How have you minimized plastic use around your home?
 Check out the ways we've reduced household plastic, and please share your struggles and successes.